 Program of Study

-The Master of Arts degree program at Hartford Seminary provides an opportunity for persons of all backgrounds to deepen and broaden their faith understandings, to reflect on the challenge of diversity in a dialogical setting, and to meaningfully relate religious theory and spiritual practice to the context in which faith communities exist in daily life, community, and the world at large.
+The Master of Arts in Religious Studies degree program at Hartford Seminary provides an opportunity for people of all backgrounds to deepen and broaden their faith understandings, to reflect on the challenge of diversity in a dialogical setting, and to meaningfully relate religious theory and spiritual practice to the context in which faith communities exist in daily life, community, and the world at large.

 At the time of admission, students are assigned a faculty advisor.
 Students work with their faculty advisor and within their selected area of focused study to design a program tailored to meet their educational objectives.
 Students, in consultation with their faculty advisor, complete a Program of Study Worksheet outlining their courses and selected area of focused study.